 The Panel noted the advertiser's response that its social media pages indicate a low percentage of followers under 17.
-The Panel noted that unlike social media which requires account holder to be 13 or older, children of all ages are able to attend the sporting matches where the buckets are distributed.
-The Panel also noted that the advertiser had not provided audience data for the sporting events where the buckets were distributed.
+The Panel noted Instagram requires account holder to be 13 or older, and there would be a low percentage of users under 15.